josh-kaplan/pipelining/README.md

 reduce the impact of OS process scheduling.

 The `timer.c` file is designed to time the execution of a shell command.
-It is only accurate to microseconds.
-I couldn't find a way to do nanoseconds timing on OS X with the amount of effort I wanted to put in to this.
+It is only accurate on the scale of microseconds.
+I couldn't find a way to do nanosecond timing on OS X with the amount of effort I wanted to put in to this.
 So, we  have microsecond timing.
 The results of the timer are dumped to .dat files by the *run_tests* script.

 `program1.s` and `program2.s` are assembly programs with and without pipelining hazards respectively.
 They execute the same exact instructions, but in a